 But poison in the blood;

-It would appear then that Laura is much changed following her experience and warns her own children lest they befall the same fate which she did.
-Perhaps her new found fear stems from age or experience, or maybe it’s just mothering instincts kicking in.
+It would appear then that Laura is much changed following her experience and warns her own children lest they befall the same fate that she did.
+Perhaps her newfound fear stems from age or experience, or maybe it’s just mothering instincts kicking in.